MohammedAlMamun/SUPeSPAN-Analysis-Plotting-Pipeline/README.md

                              ExpTitle = "Your-Sample-Title" )

-# Note: This script outputs strand-specific coverage, peak analyses, and integrated SUP + eSPAN results and makes downstream plotting and statistical analysis.
+Note: This script outputs strand-specific coverage, peak analyses, and integrated SUP + eSPAN results and makes downstream plotting and statistical analysis.

+# Output

+The outputs are saved in a folder named by the ExpTitle you provided in your desktop folder.
+It contains multiple folders named Bam, Coverage, Ratios, Peaks, QC html and a pdf file with the resulting plots.